 Also, check out our Sample Parent Communication.

-“[Our School] provides classroom management software (DyKnow) to aid teachers in regulating students’ Internet/application usage in the classroom.
+“[Our School] provides classroom management software (Dyknow) to aid teachers in regulating students’ Iinternet/application usage in the classroom.

 Appropriate and responsible educational uses of [Our School]’s resources include:

 - The use of [Our School] owned software, hardware, and Internet for scholastic endeavor